-Alyssa Neumann: Aaron I think you said she was asking about eagle right?
-I believe the question was how rebranding has worked for Eagle with law enforcement.
+Alyssa Neumann: Aaron, I think you said she was asking about EAGLE right?
+I believe the question was how rebranding has worked for EAGLE with law enforcement.

 Audience Question: When presenting about elder abuse, do you have suggestions on how to make it specific to a diverse community based on race, gender or taking culture into consideration?

 Alyssa Neumann: I would really recommend knowing the audience beforehand and checking those national agencies.
-We at the NCEA, we try to have a lot of generalized information but those agencies can offer you a lot more specific tips and resources than we can.
+We at the NCEA, we try to have a lot of generalized information but those agencies can offer you a lot more specific communications tips and resources than we can.

 Click Here to Watch a Recording of How to Talk about Elder Abuse.